kwardynski/kwardynski.github.io/blog/2022-03-08-i-bought-a-motorcycle.md

 ---
 permalink: /blog/i-bought-a-motorcycle
 title: I bought a motorcycle...
-description: "The beginnings of a slow descent into financial ruin"
 author_profile: true
 ---

-# I bought a motorcycle...
+## The beginnings of a slow descent into financial ruin

 Bored out of my mind during covid and with a little extra cash in my pocket, I figured the most rational solution to both these problems would be a project vehicle.
 I spent months driving all over Vancouver and the Lower Mainland in search of an old American truck and almost ended up with a 1970 Ford F250 Highboy but that sale fell through.

 ![Gnarly Davidson](/images/harley_blog/profile.jpg)

 After some more fruitless searching, I figured a motorbike might be a better project since I wouldn't need to rent another parking spot from my building to park it - I could just stuff it behind my car.
 I quickly found a 1994 Sportster out in Abbotsford on sale for cheap and decided to jump on it.
-I enlisted the hep of my good friend and coworker Matt who had just bought himself a truck to help me pick it up, so on a rainy February evening we picked up a U-Haul motorcycle trailer and made the trek out.
+This bike looked great and sounded great - a previous owner had a Zipper Performance 1200cc Big Bore Kit with a 2-1 exhaust installed.
+I enlisted the help of my good friend and coworker Matt who had just bought himself a truck to help me pick it up, so on a rainy February evening we picked up a U-Haul motorcycle trailer and made the trek out.
 The sale went relatively smoothly, we got papers at the nearest ICBC, loaded up the bike, and brought it home.

 ![All tucked in](/images/harley_blog/at_home.jpg)